 What makes a goal GREAT?
 A GREAT goal is one that can focus you in life and ministry.
 It’s big enough to require faith but realistic enough to avoid being truly foolish.
 And a GREAT goal has GREAT outcomes.

 A few months ago, I made some goals that sounded GREAT at the time, but then I totally failed to accomplish them.
 Unforeseen circumstances (ranging from an extreme case of bronchitis to massive house-related emergencies)—combined with a crazy-busy travel schedule—resulted in a just-forget-it attitude.
 My hashtag could easily have been #EpicFail.

 So when you fail to accomplish a goal, do you just give up?
 No!
 You prayerfully and thoughtfully make another GREAT goal to go for.
 The very process of “failing forward” is progress.
 And if you fail, do you live under the burden and guilt of not succeeding completely?
 No!
 No!
 No!
 Seeking and striving to accomplish GREAT Goals in the power of God should be a blast not a burden, because as believers we should operate on the fuel of grace, not guilt!

 So, with that in mind, what exactly is a GREAT goal?

 God-honoring (Does it bring maximum glory to God?)

-Radical (Is it big enough to require some amount of divine intervention?)
+Radical (Is it big enough to require divine intervention?)